RangeShifter/RangeShiftR-pkg/CONTRIBUTING.md

 Any suggestions how to improve the R package?
 Or do you think, we missed a feature in the R package interface?
 Please check if someone else [already suggested the feature](https://github.com/RangeShifter/RangeShiftR-package-dev/issues) and use the [dedicated form](https://github.com/RangeShifter/RangeShiftR-package-dev/issues/new/choose) to suggest a new feature.
 You can also contact the RangeShiftR development team directly (rangeshiftr@uni-potsdam.de).

+*TODO - move the two sections below into their own document?*

+## Git usage

 ## Git subtree usage